Home

 But if you have overcome these challenges, you are a hero or heroine.
 However insignificant it may seem, yours is a story of light over darkness, hope over despair.

-Why the Hero's Journey is Important
+Why the Hero’s Journey Is Important

 Your hero or heroine's journey is important, because it allows you to share experiences and create meaning in your life.
 It is also a way to inspire others and leave your legacy.